Formation of Partially Dark-Matter Galaxies: Galactic Formation and Evolution

-The phenomenon of clustering, e.g. in our case formation of ordinary-matter galaxies and that of dark-matter galaxies, is a highly nonlinear effect.
-It is against the tendency toward the uniform distribution or against the democratization.
+The phenomenon of clustering, e.g., in our case formation of ordinary-matter galaxies and, possibly, of dark-matter galaxies, is in fact a highly nonlinear effect.
+We do know that the cluster would attract other to make it bigger, i.e., to grow.
+In Newton's law, this is trivial and could be understand as a "mass" effect.
+As argued in the above, CMB is highly uniform while the CB neutrinos are believed to be clustered because of the $0.058\,eV$ mass.
+But, in Einstein's general relativity, we still don't know how to perceive this aspect.

 Like the grown-up process, clustering seems to have a life of certain form on its own.
 This is particularly the case when we talk about the seeded clustering, such as, the aggregation of the matter at the early stage (producing the seeds via strong and electromagnetic forces) followed by the clustering via gravitational force.
+It is essential to recognize the processes of producing of heavy $\alpha$-nuclei which then serve the so-called "seeded clustering" - thus, the gravitational force is {\it not} the only reason for clustering.

 It is well-known that the rotation curve of our own spiral galaxy, the Milky Way, is dragged by something invisible that may be four or five times the mass of the Milky Way, if Newton's gravitational law or Einstein's general relativity is assumed to be valid.
 This is a natural candidate for the clustered dark matter.
-Dark matter occupies 25\% of the current Universe, as oppose to 5\% of the visible ordinary matter.
+It is well-known that dark matter occupies 25\% of the current Universe, as oppose to 5\% of the visible ordinary matter.
 And we know that dark matter, owing to their masses, should clusterize even due to gravitational forces, except whether it was soon enough, as compared to one Giga years, the time span that ordinary-matter galaxies form.

-Galactic formation, since its start from baryons, nuclei, atoms, molecules, and complex molecules, those from strong forces and electromagnetic forces (and their residual forces), apparently is influenced greatly from something that is not gravitational.
+Galactic formation (for visible galaxies), since its start from baryons, nuclei, atoms, molecules, complex molecules, and chunks of matter, those from strong forces, electromagnetic forces, and their residual forces, apparently is influenced greatly from something that is not gravitational.
 We refer this case as the "seeded" clustering.
-If the "seeded" clustering of this kind were absent, whether galaxies could exist in the time span of the age of the young Universe, say, $10^9$ years, is quite questionable.
+If the "seeded" clustering of this kind were absent, whether galaxies could exist in the time span of the age of the young Universe, say, $10^9$ years, is, in our opinion, fairly questionable.